Should you eat more chickpeas?

 Chickpeas are versatile, nutritionally dense, allergen-friendly and inexpensive.
 They have a buttery, nutty flavor and creamy texture, which makes them perfect for many recipes.
 Some health benefits of chickpeas are:

 - Help control blood sugar – Canned and dried chickpeas have a low glycemic index.

 - Help lower cholesterol – Soluble fiber in chickpeas can lessen your total cholesterol and LDL (bad) cholesterol.

 - Give you stronger bones – Chickpeas calcium, magnesium and fiber for strong bones.

 - Can boost your mental health – Chickpeas have choline in them, which is a nutrient that helps make important chemicals for memory, mood, muscle control and other brain and nervous system activity.

-Ben Ramirez, a nurse practitioner and specialist in bariatrics with Aurora Health Care Medical Group in Cudahy, WI, says one cup of chickpeas contains 1/3 of an adult’s daily protein needs.
+Ben Ramirez, a nurse practitioner and specialist in bariatrics at Aurora Bariatric & Weight Management Clinic in Milwaukee, Wis., says one cup of chickpeas contains 1/3 of an adult’s daily protein needs.
 For people reducing the amount of meat in their diet, a good source of protein, such as chickpeas, will help with bone, muscle and skin health.

 Also, one cup of chickpeas contains on average 12.5 grams of fiber.
 In weight management, fiber functions as a bulking agent and helps with the increase in satiety.
 This in turn helps to reduce appetite and lowers a person’s caloric intake, thus helping with weight loss.